thinkcompute/thinkcompute.github.io/think_and_compute/09-divide-and-conquer.md

 name: py-immutable_variables
 linenos: True
 caption: |
     Showing the behaviour of immutable values in Python.
-The source code of this listing is available [as part of the material of the course](http://comp-think.github.io/python/immutable_values.py).
+The source code of this listing is available {Download}`as part of the material of the course<./python/immutable_values.py>`.
 ---
 def add_one(n):
     n = n + 1